Bali – Family-Friendly Sea Turtle Rescue

 Day 3, Tuesday: Rewarding volunteer work at the turtle sanctuary.

-Day 4, Wednesday: Rewarding volunteer work at the turtle sanctuary in the morning and beach sports in the evening.
+Day 4, Wednesday: Volunteer work at the turtle sanctuary and beach sports in the evening.

-Day 6, Friday: Rewarding volunteer work at the turtle sanctuary.
-They scheduled releases for hatchings each Friday.
+Day 6, Friday: Volunteer work at the turtle sanctuary.
+Volunteers usually help release sea turtle hatchlings on a Friday.

 *This schedule is subject to change.